Looking for a job in the IT-sphere every person has to knock dozens of locked doors and most of them are never open in front of him.

 No matter how insignificant the award or achievement was it is necessary to mention it.
 Highlight your professional achievements as they confirm your expertise level in one or another sphere.

-7. Consider the length
+7. Consider the Length

 Unfortunately, many resumes submitted to the potential employers are far from being impressive.
 That happens because IT professionals simply do not know how to make it look convincing.

-Having analyzed many resumes experts offer the most common mistakes made in IT resumes and tips how to make them win an interview.
+Having analyzed many resumes experts offer the most common mistakes made in IT resumes and tips on how to make them win an interview.

 - Pay attention to the resume design.
 Choose a suitable template or try to structure the resume in the way for it to be readable and easily scanned.
 The most important information can be marked with another font or color.
 Using a quality header and page formatting makes the paper more appealing and confirms your knowledge of the software too;

-- Use a brief and accurate content.
+- Use brief and accurate content.
 There is no necessity to write long paragraphs about your skills and experience.
 Write short and informative statements like “Expert knowledge of …” etc.;

 - Tailor the paper that will fit the exact job requirements.
 It is always important to study everything about the job you apply for, the company and requirements looked by recruiters and write a resume with regard to this position;